AutoScout24/api/source/includes/_vehicles.md

 Here you can find syntax requirements for all attributes used for the vehicle object which is used in the body of the POST HTTP request message.

-*Hint: string length is counted as total of UFT-8 characters.*
+*Note: string length is counted as total of UFT-8 characters.*

 |Field Name|Vehicle Type|Type|Mandatory|Format|Description|
 |----|----|----|----|----|----|